-An outstanding recruiter with unrivaled knowledge of the game and passion for teaching, the 2019-20 season marked the 23rd illustrious year for Paige Yaroshuk-Tews with the University of Miami women’s tennis team, including her 19th as head coach.
+An outstanding recruiter with unrivaled knowledge of the game and passion for teaching, the 2020-21 season marks the 24th illustrious year for Paige Yaroshuk-Tews with the University of Miami women’s tennis team, including her 20th as head coach.

 The program’s all-time winningest coach, Yaroshuk-Tews has turned the Hurricanes into a force nationally, leading Miami to the NCAA’s Elite Eight in eight of the last 16 seasons, tied for the sixth-most quarterfinal appearances in the nation during that span.
 The Hurricanes have also made the Sweet 16 in 12 of the past 14 years, one of six programs to do so.